n1t5ua5/mls-monitor/journals/Austin.md

 <!-- 11/15/23
 I finished editing all the files I needed to edit, complete with instructions & a video walkthrough at https://youtube.com/l3k35 with the title of "MLS Monitor Walkthrough".
-The application is working great!
+I also went back & configured the login page to stay underneath the nav bar instead of stretching out to the right like it previously did on the mobile version.
+The application is working great now!
 Although there are always more things that could be changed, I'm happy with how this turned out & can definitely call this a job well done.
-I reached out to some peers as well to show them everything our team made & welcome their feedback for any updates in the future.
+I reached out to some peers as well to show them everything our team made & welcome their feedback for any updates that we or anyone could make.
 -->